 If you’re still a bit confused, get in touch for a chat about your level of jewellery experience.

-Our Taster courses (either 1-day or 3-evenings) are £70, and include all consumables and materials.
+Our Taster courses (1-day) are £70, and include all consumables and materials.

 Our Beginners and Improvers courses (either 3-day or 6-evenings) are £180, and include all consumables and materials.